Songonge/SQL-Projects/Spotify_Streams.md

 WHERE row_num > 1
 ;
 ```
-This returned 1782 rows confirming what we saw earlier.
+This returned 1782 rows, confirming what we saw earlier.

 #### Deleting Duplicate Values